 If it helps, picture that item being 100% loved by someone else that will enjoy it more than you are.
 It deserves to be worn and helping to make someone else feel good — not collecting dust in your closet because you feel bad about getting rid of it.
 (PS. this applies to gifted items too!)

 In case you’re wondering: I ended up filling a donate bag with about 15 clothing items!
 The hardest thing is just starting.
 The muscle of giving away sentimental things gets easier the more you use it.

 - Questions to ask yourself: does this item bring me joy?
 Do I find myself wearing it ALL the time?
 Am I holding onto this item only because it holds sentimental value/I’ve had it forever (even though I never use/wear it)?

 So there you have it!
 Those are the two principles I used to downsize from a 2,000 square foot living space to a 300 square foot space.

 NOW if you’re wondering… “okay for real though, how have you not killed each other?!
-Tell me your secrets!! ” then be sure to keep an eye out for my next post in this series: So You Want to Live Minimally: The Relationship Edition.
-It’ll be published soon!
+Tell me your secrets!! ” then be sure to check out my next post in this series: So You Want to Live Minimally: The Relationship Edition.
 We have a completely thriving relationship and we both discussed what we thought were the key points that are instrumental in still being super happy with each other — check out this post for the gold star answers!

 We may not have all the relationship answers, but I’m still confident that if you can spend a year living together in 300 square feet (or any tiny space) and still be crazy in love — you can do anything together.